n8henrie/pycookiecheat/README.md

 ## Features

-- Returns decrypted cookies from Google Chrome, Brave, or Slack, on OSX or Linux.
+- Returns decrypted cookies from Google Chrome, Brave, or Slack, on MacOS or Linux.
 - Optionally outputs cookies to file (thanks to Muntashir Al-Islam!)